aarushivijay1/Sentiment_Analysis_JAVA/README.md

 The following articles comprise our dataset:

-- Britannica: Deepwater Horizon Oil Spill https://www.britannica.com/event/Deepwater-Horizon-oil-spill
+- Britannica: Deepwater Horizon Oil Spill.
+Link for the article found here: https://www.britannica.com/event/Deepwater-Horizon-oil-spill

+- Gaurdian : Deepwater Horizon and the Gulf oil spill - the key questions answered.
+Link for the article found here : https://www.theguardian.com/environment/2011/apr/20/deepwater-horizon-key-questions-answered

--
+- New York Times :

 ## HOW TO USE